ixtreon/Shanism/README.md

 ### Obligatory disclaimer:

-In no event can the developers of ShanoRPG (Shanism) can be blamed for any damages, perceived or real, stemming from the use of the software.
+In no event can the developers of Shanism can be blamed for any damages, perceived or real, stemming from the use of the software.
 Go blame someone else: natural selection would be my first bet.

 ## Further Reading